ItsShamed/spotify-dbus-enhancer/README.md

 #### Flakes

-Add this repo to your flake inputs and either add import the module or add the script to your packages.
+Add this repo to your flake inputs and either add import the module or add the program to your packages.

 <sub>`flake.nix`</sub>
 ```nix